-Coca-Cola and PepsiCo have been closely competing in the non-alcoholic beverage space for decades.
-Amid the current crisis, which stock offers a better investment opportunity?
+Coca-Cola and PepsiCo have been rivals in the non-alcoholic beverage sector for decades, but amid the current public health crisis, which stock offers the best return on investment?

-The pandemic’s impact on Coca-Cola’s second-quarter performance was so immense that the company posted its largest revenue decline in at least 30 years.
-The second-quarter revenue fell 28 percent year-over-year to $7.2 billion, while organic revenue plunged 26 percent.
+Coca-Cola’s second-quarter revenue fell to $7.2 billion, representing a 28 percent year-over-year loss.
+The pandemic’s impact on the company’s Q2 performance was so extensive that the it posted its largest revenue decline in at least 30 years.

-Before COVID-19, Coca-Cola’s soda volumes were improving due to its efforts to offer smaller packages and better beverage choices like Coca-Cola Zero Sugar.
-But the pandemic hurt the category and sparkling soft drinks volumes were down 12 percent in the second quarter with Coca-Cola Zero Sugar declining four percent.
+Smaller packages and better beverage choices like Coca-Cola Zero Sugar helped boost Coca-Cola’s soda volumes before the pandemic.
+But once the March 2020 rolled around, the category suffered with sparkling soft drinks volumes down 12 percent in Q2.
+As a result, Coca-Cola Zero Sugar sales declined four percent.

-The pandemic did not spare other categories either.
-Tea and coffee volumes fell 31 percent and volumes of water, enhanced water and sports drinks were down 24 percent.
-Also, volumes of juice, dairy and plant beverages tanked 20 percent.
+The pandemic was not forgiving in other categories either, with tea and coffee volumes falling 31 percent, and those of water, enhanced water and sports drinks down by 24 percent.
+Additionally, juice, dairy and plant beverage volumes plummeted 20 percent.

-Coca-Cola has been focusing on the non-soda categories as consumers have been shifting from sugary soda drinks to healthier options.
-It has been expanding its non-soda portfolio through innovation and several acquisitions, including Britain’s Costa coffee.
+As health-conscious consumers have shifted from sugary soda drinks to healthier options, Coca-Cola has been focusing efforts on expansion in non-soda categories.
+Its portfolio of healthier beverage options has broadened through innovation and several acquisitions, including Britain’s Costa coffee.

-Coca-Cola stock has declined 13 percent year-to-date in 2020.
-The average price target of $54.67 reflects an upside of about 14 percent over the coming 12-months.
+So far in 2020, Coca-Cola stock has declined 13 percent, with the average price target of $54.67 reflecting an upside of about 14 percent over the coming year.

-Consumers spent more time at home and avoided eating out.
-This drove the demand for PepsiCo’s food business.
-PepsiCo’s Frito-Lay North America business grew seven percent and in fact, the company gained market share in salty, savory and macro-snacks.
-Revenue from Quaker Foods North America surged 23 percent.
+More consumers ate in avoided dining out, driving the demand for PepsiCo’s food snack business.
+Frito-Lay North America grew seven percent and company gained significant market share in the salty, savory and macro-snack sector.
+A standout company was Quaker Foods North America, whose revenue surged 23 percent.

-PepsiCo is seeking growth in the energy drinks space through its Rockstar acquisition and distribution of VPX Sports’ Bang energy drinks.
-It is also enhancing its portfolio of better beverage and food options.
-PepsiCo aims to ensure that over 67 percent of its beverage volumes don’t have more than 100 calories from added sugar per 12 ounces by 2025.
+Through its acquisition of Rockstar and distribution of VPX Sports’ Bang energy drinks, PepsiCo is seeking growth in the energy drink sector.
+It is also enhancing its portfolio of healthier food and beverage options.
+By 2025, PepsiCo set a goal of ensuring that over 67 percent of its beverages contain less than 100 calories from added sugar per 12 ounces.

 The Better Beverage Stock

-PepsiCo’s exposure to snack foods gives it an edge over Coca-Cola.
-PepsiCo’s second-quarter performance and year-to-date stock movement are better than Coca-Cola.
-But keeping in view the upside potential over the next 12 months and lower valuation, Coca-Cola looks to be a better bet.
+PepsiCo’s snack food portfolio gives it an edge over Coca-Cola, and its Q2 performance and year-to-date stock movement are better than Coca-Cola.
+But given the upside potential over the next year and lower valuation, Coca-Cola looks to be a better bet.